hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/19_TILAKV_CHIROL.md

 § Indian Unrest ; Page 332. *

-^6 LOKAMANYA TILAK

-the strongest and the most '^objectionable " passages from the '* Extremist " newspapers all over the country and has sought to give them an imaginary unity of time, place and purpose.
+the strongest and the most "objectionable " passages from the '* Extremist " newspapers all over the country and has sought to give them an imaginary unity of time, place and purpose.
 If an Indian Chirol will